Tackling Long Code Search with Splitting, Encoding, and Aggregating: Conclusion

 \section{Conclusion}

-In this paper, we attack the problem of modeling \textit{long code} for code search.
-We propose \model to obtain a better representation for long code.
-With our designed AST-based splitting and attention-based fusion methods, \model significantly improves the search performance, especially for long code.
+In this paper, we address the challenge of effectively modeling \textit{long code} for code search.
+We introduce \model, an effective approach that yields improved code representations for long code snippets.
+Despite its simplicity, our experimental results show the remarkable effectiveness and efficiency of \model.
 We believe this work opens up new possibilities for code search.